awoodDMA/Carbon101/README.md

 ```

 > **Prerequisites:** Node ≥ 20, npm ≥ 10.
 For model viewing you'll also need Autodesk APS credentials and access to BIM 360/ACC.

+> ✅ **Cost-Free Operation:** This application uses only free Autodesk APIs - no usage charges are incurred for any features including quantity takeoff and model visualization.

 ---